Emil Jellinek: First World War, his last years (1914 to 1918)

-Just before war broke out in 1914 the Austrian government charged Jellinek for taxes on his French properties.
+Just before war broke out in 1914, the Austrian government charged Jellinek for taxes on his French properties.
 The family then moved to Semmering, Austria.
 While being treated at a sanatorium in Bad Kissingen by Dr. Von Dapper, he ceded the Baden mansion to his family, writing: "(The Baden Villa) disturbs me terribly, I cannot sleep and that is detrimental to my health!"

-When Austro-Hungary entered war on July 28, 1914, Jellinek and his family stopped speaking French outside their property.
+When Austria-Hungary entered war on 28 July 1914, Jellinek and his family stopped speaking French outside their property.
 Later that year, they moved to Meran (France) but there, he was accused of espionage for Germany, supposedly hiding saboteurs in his Mediterranean yachts.
 At the same time, the Austrians suspected his wife, Anaise.

 Fleeing in 1917, they ended up in Geneva, in neutral Switzerland, where Emil Jellinek was temporarily arrested again.
-He stayed there until his death on January 21, 1918, at the age of 64.
+He stayed there until his death on 21 January 1918, at the age of 64.
 All his French properties were later forfeited.
-Since 1982, his remains have rested near Rachel's tomb, in Nice's Catholic Cemetery.
+Since 1982, his remains have been resting near Rachel's tomb, in Nice's Catholic Cemetery.

 A decade after his death, in 1926, amid the German post-war crisis, DMG merged with Benz to become the Daimler-Benz company with their automobiles called Mercedes-Benz.
 Daimler-Benz purchased Chrysler in 1998 and became DaimlerChrysler until August 2007, when Chrysler was sold off to Cerberus Capital Management.
 The company is now known as the Mercedes-Benz Group.

-Jellinek's properties
+Jellinek-Mercedes's properties

-In the Mercedes global boom in 1900, Jellinek purchased several properties including:
+In the Mercedes global boom in 1900, Jellinek-Mercedes purchased several properties including: